klaarnut/user-docs/en/website-content.md

 ![image](images/website_content/img_text_tools_02_paint_format.png)

-The Paint Tool copies formatting from one place in your document to another.
+The Paint Tool copies format from one place in your document to another.
 It's quite handy.
-RVsitebuilder lets you copy the formatting you've applied to a specific section of text to another section using the paint format tool.
+RVsitebuilder lets you copy the format you've applied to a specific section of text to another section using the paint format tool.
 To use this tool, select the text that's formatted in the way that you want to copy

 1. Current cursor on format a line of text or cell in your desired appearance.
 2. Click the Paint Format icon.
-3. To apply this format to other text, simply highlight the text you want to apply the formatting to.
+3. To apply this format to other text, simply highlight the text you want to apply the format to.
 4. Clicking Paint Format icon again, it will lock the format into place and every piece of text clicked will change to the new format.

 **Paste from external**